“Gratitude is a vaccine, an antitoxin, and an antiseptic.” —John Henry Jowet

 A grateful heart is a contented heart.
 A contented heart is a simple heart.
 And a simple heart leads to a simplified life.

-Gratitude opens the door to both simplicity and minimalism.
-Consider the fact that a person who is grateful for the things in their life will care for them more, enjoy them more, and waste less energy seeking more.
-They will experience joy in life by finding fulfillment in the gifts they already possess rather than looking outside themselves for fulfillment.
-And that is the very essence of minimalism.
+Gratitude opens the door to simplicity.
+A person who is grateful for the things they own will care for them, enjoy them, and waste less energy seeking more.
+They will experience fulfillment in the gifts they already possess rather than looking outside themselves for more.

 In daily life we must see that it is not happiness that makes us grateful, but gratefulness that makes us happy.
 And that gratefulness always leads to a satisfied, simplified life.